Dental Implants in Champaign, IL

 With proper home care and regular appointments for dental exams and cleanings, your implants may serve you for life.

 However, determining whether dental implants are the best option for you starts with an appointment in our dentist office.
-In some cases, you may need dental work to bring you into candidacy for dental implants—if you have significant bone loss, for example.
+In some cases, you may need dental work before you're able to get dental implants.
+For example, if you have significant bone loss.

 Consider a dental implant your replacement root.
-Your dentist implants the replacement root in your jaw, and it integrates with the jawbone over time.
-When integration is complete, it is time for your new tooth, which tops your implant—the replacement tooth is also called a dental crown.
+Your dentist inserts the replacement root in your jaw, and it integrates with the jawbone over time.
+When integration is complete, it is time for your new tooth, which tops your implant.
+The replacement tooth is also called a dental crown.
 This crown sits above your gumline and is not distinguishable from your natural teeth.

 Your dentist in Champaign, IL makes sure the area he’s working in is completely numb before implant placement, and he will provide at-home instructions to promote healing and to ease mild discomfort.
 These instructions may include over-the-counter pain reliever suggestions or more specific guidelines.
 The good news is that many patients report not needing pain medication, comparing implant placement to less invasive dental treatments like fillings or crown placement.